-I assumed the presidency of Corban University in the summer of 2013, at an exciting and challenging period in America's history, the history of the Christian church and the history of this institution.
-I invite you to partner with us to provide Christ-centered biblical education to train the next generation of church, business, education and community leaders.
+These are exciting and challenging days in America's history, the history of the Christian church and the history of this institution.
+I invite your prayers and partnership as we provide Christ-centered biblical education to train the next generation of church, business, education and community leaders.

-To Christ be the glory.
+To Christ be all glory,